pickerel/owl/API.md

 	-- output: New instance of Animal created: Mufasa

-## Instance Constructor
+## Defined Per-Instance

-Instance constructors can be defined on a per-instance basis.
+A constructor can also be defined on a per-instance basis.
 If an instance constructor exists, it will be called.
 If not, the class constructor will be called instead (if it has been defined).

 You can specify a per-instance constructor when you create the instance (via an init parameter):